DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-09 Meeting Script.md

 		- Remove the gauntlet as it is
 		- Change it to something more minimal
 		- We now have on-screen UI.
 We are going for a more traditional on-screen UI
 	- We are changing the name of the "drugs" and "meds".
-F
+		- From now on, the "drugs" will be called "Neural-chemicals" AKA "Neuros".
+"Meds" will be called "Vital-chemicals" AKA "Vitals".
+This is because the term "drugs" is too familiar to players and blah blah blah.
 	- Doctors and Dealers
+		- Re-state how they already